 Each year she creates eight or nine large-scale, mixed-media works, which blend figurative painting, drawing, printmaking, photography, and collage.
 In addition, her layering technique includes the pasting of West African portrait fabric onto her work, using a Dutch wax-print technique originally from Indonesia.
 Her daily scenes of domestic life are bold and colorful, evoking personal and political narratives as her work often features scenes of intimacy between herself and her husband.

-Crosby will install a block-long work of art at the Museum of Contemporary Art on Grand Avenue in downtown Los Angeles.
+Crosby has installed a block-long work of art at the Museum of Contemporary Art on Grand Avenue in downtown Los Angeles.
 Her piece will wrap the museum’s entire facade.
 She is the second artist to create such a work.

 She has shown in numerous group exhibitions in Europe, Canada, and the United States.
 She received the Smithsonian American Art Museum’s James Dickie Contemporary Artist Prize among others, and in 2017 she received the MacArthur Foundation Fellow.